 6. Staff teaching on LSE programmes will be available to students through a minimum of 35 office hours (for full-time teaching staff) during term time.
 Normally, the expectation is to meet face-to-face, but contact may take other forms that are mutually agreed between the teacher and students.

-7. Departments will hold at least one Student-Staff Liaison Committee and one Departmental Teaching Committee meeting during each of the Michaelmas and Lent terms, following the guidelines for each type of meeting that we have agreed in partnership with the Students’ Union.
+7. Departments will hold at least one Student-Staff Liaison Committee and one Departmental Teaching Committee meeting during each of the Autumn and Winter terms, following the guidelines for each type of meeting that we have agreed in partnership with the Students’ Union.

 The Academic Code was last updated in May 2019.